Osiris9999/To-do/README.md

 ### increment an IP address by 1.

+  - collect ip address remove dots and collect as vector. add last part of vector.

 ### return the global Ip address of the machine.

 ### return the Ip address of the gateway in the network.